ncuesta/dropzonejs-rails/README.md

 The latest version of this gem bundles **Dropzone v5.1.0**.

+### Dropzone 4.x

+If you depend on Dropzone's 4.x branch, you need to specify `gem 'dropzonejs-rails', '~> 0.7.4'` in your Gemfile, otherwise you'll get 5.x.

 ### Dropzone 3.x

 If you depend on Dropzone's 3.x branch, you need to specify `gem 'dropzonejs-rails', '~> 0.5.3'` in your Gemfile, otherwise you'll get 4.x.